attila386/wgmini/README.md

 Mini Wireguard Server

 The configuration below turns a small Mikrotik router e.g. an RB951Ui-2nD hAP into a cheap, easy to deploy, low power Wireguard server.
-We think it could be useful in some scenarios, where no other options are available, e.g. the actual router is not wireguard or other VPN capable, and you do not want to replace it.
+I think it could be useful in some scenarios, where no other options are available, e.g. the actual router is not wireguard or other VPN capable, and you do not want to replace it.

 Apply this config to a small Mikrotik router, connect it to your actual router with just one cable and you are good to go.

-We refer to this new router as "server" or "Wireguard server" in the text.
+I refer to this new router as "server" or "Wireguard server" in the text.

 How it works: